 - A field to add any additional charges that the Guest may have incurred (refill charges or breakage for instance).

-The platform will then calculate a final check-out amount and charge it against the damage deposit, releasing the balance, if any, to the Guest.
-If the Check-Out charge is more than the damage deposit being held, RVnGO will use it's commercially reasonable best efforts to recover the amounts from the Guest.
+The platform will then calculate a final check-out amount and charge it against the security deposit, releasing the balance, if any, to the Guest.
+If the Check-Out charge is more than the security deposit being held, RVnGO will use it's commercially reasonable best efforts to recover the amounts from the Guest.